eclipse-edc/Connector/docs/developer/decision-records/2023-05-25-template-repository/README.md

 ## Rationale

-Currently, generally valid documents like the `pr_etiquette.md` or `CONTRIBUTING.md` are located at the Connector repository, although they apply to all repositories in the scope of the EDC project.
-In addition, resources like style files or issue/pr templates are duplicated across repositories and, with this, are not up-to-date, as most of the changes to those documents are made in the Connector repo and are not transferred accordingly.
+Currently, general documents like the `pr_etiquette.md` or `CONTRIBUTING.md` are located in the Connector repository, although they apply to all repositories in the scope of the EDC project.
+In addition, resources like style files or issue/pr templates are duplicated across repositories and, with this, are not up-to-date, as most of the changes to those documents are made in the Connector repo and are not replicated across the other component repos.

 The reasoning for moving these documents out to separate repositories is as follows:
 - simplify maintenance of files
-- facilitate the entrance for new community members
+- facilitate the onboarding for new community members
 - improve automation of GitHub processes
-- solidify creation process of new EDC repositories
+- harmonize creation process of new EDC repositories

 ## Approach